SparkPost/pizza-bot/README.md

 The callback function takes a `bot` and `message` object.
 The `bot` is a reference to the bot that heard the message, and the message provides some details about which user said what text in which channel.
 You can `console.log` out the messages to see what they contain.

+### Code Linting

+When you run `npm test`, you are running the [standard]() code-linting utility on your project.
+Linting means checking your code for style and consistency.
+Standard uses eslint under the hood and can do some nifty things, like fix common errors.

+Enforcing a common style helps in a few ways:
+* it makes the codebase easier to read because it is consistent
+* it protects against common errors (using undeclared variables, for example)
+* it prevents arguments about style (seriously... save your energy :smile:)

+The important thing is consitency: you don't have to agree with the style, but it is important to be consistent with the style in a project.
+That is a kindness to everyone who works on the project (and your future self!).

+You might notice that all of your semi-colons are gone.
+[That's okay!](http://blog.izs.me/post/2353458699/an-open-letter-to-javascript-leaders-regarding).

 ## Helpful Hints